Mitsunee/Mitsunee/README.md

 [Foxkit](https://github.com/foxkit-js) is a javascript utility module collection dual-published as CJS and ESM with type declaration for TypeScript.
 The goal is to reduce the amount of code I constantly copypaste from project to project (like the `clamp` module) with centralized and fully tested known-good versions.

 ## Modern Diacritics
-[modern-diacritics](https://github.com/Mitsunee/modern-diacritics) is a fork of the diacritics (formerly node-diacritics) and provides a modern solution to sanitize and normalize strings for search engine implementations.
-It is published as a tree-shakeable ES Module and provides several new features such as normalizing symbols like quotation marks and a slugify implementation using its sanitizer module.
+[modern-diacritics](https://github.com/Mitsunee/modern-diacritics) is a fork of the diacritics (formerly node-diacritics) with many new features providing a modern solution to latinizing strings and normalizing symbols for search engine implementations.
+It's dual-published and fully tested (just like Foxkit packages).

 <img src="https://www.mitsunee.com/gen3dmgcalc/i/mons/icons/384.png" align="left">